 • Freshly Ground Pepper

 • 1 cp.
-Absolut Cilantro Vodka
+Vodka (We like Absolut Cilantro)

-• Sushi roll slice for garnish
+• Sushi roll slice (or crustacean, as pictured) for garnish

 Instructions

-3. Discard the rest of the solid part.
+3. Discard the solids.